chymchym1905/spine-web-player/README.md

 ## Usage

 1. Clone the repository
-2. Open the `spine-webgl.html` file in your browser
+2. Open the `spine-webgl.html` or `pixi-spine.html` file in your browser
 3. Play the animation
 4. Export the animation as a APNG

-Unfortunatly, the quality of spine in webgl is not very good
+Unfortunatly, the quality of spine using spine-webgl is not very good. pixi-spine better